 Motivational Speaker Casablanca.
 Duncan Stevens can be booked as an inspiring motivational speaker in Casablanca.
-As a keynote speaker, he helps several of the industry’s most recognisable brands, teams and leaders unlock their creative potential and help them to influence other more effectively more often.
+As a keynote speaker, he helps several of the industry’s most recognisable brands, teams and leaders unlock their influencing and collaboration abilities to help them sell more effectively and collaborate more productively.

 With over a decade of prior experience, Duncan has certainly himself as an in-demand and exciting keynote speaker due to his content-rich, engaging, inspiring and entertaining keynote speeches and masterclasses.
 He is the founder of the Influence Association and best-selling author of the chart-topping book Effective Influence.
-He is a creative conusltant, professional ‘mentalist’ and is considered as one of the world’s leading authorities on business creativity, influence and innovation.
+He is a creative consultant, professional ‘mentalist’ and is considered as one of the world’s leading authorities on influence, collaboration and the sales process.
 Duncan’s entertaining, interactive and highly visual keynote presentations motivate attendees to embrace new perspectives and adopt a more creative and global mindset.

 Before Duncan become a keynote speaker, he secured an Honours degree in Business Management, served as an officer in the British Royal Navy, was a business coach and mentor as well as a senior manager for some globally recognised brands.

-With over 10 years of experience, Duncan is internationally acknowledged as the premier authority on the subjects of innovation and creativity alongside influence and persuasion.
+With over 10 years of experience, Duncan is internationally acknowledged as the premier authority on the subjects of influence and persuasion in relation to collaboration and the sales process.
 Duncan is an easy-to-work-with keynote speaker and has delivered his presentations at conferences and sales kick-offs globally and all over Casablanca and Morocco.